dailybruin/the-stack/_posts/2022-11-10-covid-research-funding.md

 ---
-title: Shifts in Public and Private Research Funding\:\ Evaluating the Impact of COVID-19 on UCLA’s Research Activity
+title: Shifts in Public and Private Research Funding - Evaluating the Impact of COVID-19 on UCLA’s Research Activity
 teaser: How did the COVID-19 pandemic impact research funding at UCLA?
 Which departments and types of research were affected the most?
 authors:
   - Benjamin Greer